hojinJoo/baseline/README.md

 - [Kaggle Leaderboard](https://www.kaggle.com/c/yonsei-csi6702-2021fall-project2/leaderboard)
 - [Test Dataset - Kaggle](https://www.kaggle.com/c/yonsei-csi6702-2021fall-project2/data)
 - [Training Dataset - AIHub](https://aihub.or.kr/aidata/30725)
+- Check kaggle overview for more information(e.g. What is hyspectral image and tif format?)

 #### Dataset

 You need to download and preprocess data from [aihub](https://aihub.or.kr/aidata/30725) for security reasons.

-- !!!!!You are not allowed to train model with 'Validation' dataset!!!!!
+- !!!!!You are not allowed to train the model with 'Validation' dataset!!!!!
+- !!!Being approved and downloading the data could take some time, so start right now!!!
 - The entire 'Training' dataset is 3TB.
-You need to download subset of dataset if disk size is not enough.
+You need to download a subset of the dataset if disk size is not enough.

-The desired structure of dataset is as following.
+The desired structure of the dataset is as follows.

 ![image_unzip_data](images/image_unzip_data.png)

 ```
 (pytorch19) user@host:/projects/examples-code# tree -d data/drone_farmland_semantic_segmentation
 data/drone_farmland_semantic_segmentation
+|-- test
 |-- train
 |   |-- images
 |   |   |-- Zone-A-001